autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 ### Moving forward:

 “I think there is no better learning experience to code than building through projects.
 Before ATJ, I had been working on other side projects too.”
-Arpan mentions that he has also worked at Woolworth supermarket.
+Arpan mentions that he also has experience of working at the Woolworth supermarket.
 But, not all side projects have had the same impact during tech interviews.

 > “It is essential that side projects are relevant to the job you are applying for”